 Write |

-How do you align your resume with a job description?+
+How do you align your resume with a job description?-

 Start by tactically integrating keywords from the job posting directly into your profile, professional experience, and skills section.
 This will help you achieve ATS compliance.
-However, it’s important to remember that hiring managers also want to see tangible examples of your experience.
-For example, rather than only listing SEO writing as a skill, you should highlight specific projects you worked on that demonstrate your expertise in this area.
+However, it’s important to remember that hiring managers want to see tangible examples of your experience.
+For example, rather than only listing SEO writing as a skill, highlight specific projects you worked on that demonstrate your expertise in this area.

-What is the best writer resume format?+
+What is the best writer resume format?-